Understanding Different Roofing Styles and Shapes: A Guide by HUDCO Roofing & Exteriors

 Considerations:

-Similar to the mansard roof, the gambrel roof features two different slopes on each side, but it has a steeper lower slope and a shallower upper slope.
-This design is often associated with barns and farmhouses.
+A gambrel roof features two different slopes on each side, with a steeper lower slope and a shallower upper slope.
+Commonly seen on barns and farmhouses, this roof style adds character and practicality.

 Advantages: